Auroville: Economy

 The Government of India only finances a small amount of Auroville's budget, which is mainly formed by contributions from Auroville's commercial units which contribute 33% of their profits to Auroville's Central Fund and by donations, largely foreign, from Auroville's multiple international bases set up all over the world.
 There are guest houses, building construction units, information technology, small and medium scale businesses, producing and re-selling items such as handmade paper for stationery items, organic food, as well as producing its well-known incense sticks, which can be bought in Auroville's own shop in Puducherry.
 They are also sold online in India and abroad.
 Each of these units contributes a considerable part of their profits to the township.
 Over 5,000 people, mostly from the nearby localities, are employed in various sections and units of Auroville.

 Other activities include afforestation, organic agriculture, basic educational research, health care, village development, appropriate technology, town planning, water table management, cultural activities, and community services.

 Location

 Auroville is composed of a cluster of properties some 12 km north of Pondicherry.
 It can be easily reached via the East Coast Road (ECR) which connects Chennai and Pondicherry.
 The visitor center and Matrimandir can be reached by traveling 6 km westwards from the signposted turnoff at the ECR Bommayapalayam.
 Turning east leads directly to Auroville's private beach called Repos, several hundred meters away.

+Pondicherry University is very near to auroville.